evansalter/extract-json-tags/README.md

-# extract-json-tags
+# Introduction

-Extracts a JSON request object from a GoLang struct type in GoLand
+`extract-json-tags` is a plugin for GoLand by JetBrains that helps you create JSON request bodies for your Go servers using Go's struct tags.

 # Installation